sokuhatiku/read-unity-version-action/README.md

 ![build-test](https://github.com/sokuhatiku/read-unity-version-action/workflows/build-test/badge.svg)

-# Read unity version action
+# Read Unity version action

 This action gets the version of Unity Editor required by your project and make it usable at after steps.